An Incremental Gradient Method for Optimization Problems with Variational Inequality Constraints: Introduction

-where ${x_{k,i} \in \mathbb{R}^n}$ denotes agent $i$'s local copy of the decision variables at iteration $k$, $\mathcal{P}$ denotes the Euclidean projection operator defined as $\mathcal{P}_X(z)\triangleq \text{argmin}_{x\in X}\|x-z\|_2$, and $\gamma_k>0$ denotes the stepsize parameter.
-To motivate our research, we provide an overview of the different variants of existing IG schemes and then, highlight some of the shortcomings of these methods in the constrained regime, in particular, in addressing VI constraints in \eqref{prob:initial_problem}.
-Recently, under the assumption of strong convexity and twice continuous differentiability of the objective function, and also, boundedness of the generated iterates, the standard IG method was proved to converge with the rate $\mathcal{O}(1/k)$ in the unconstrained case \cite{GurbuzbalanOzdaglarParrilo2019}.
+where ${x_{k,i} \in \mathbb{R}^n}$ denotes agent $i$'s local copy of the decision variables at iteration $k$, $\mathcal{P}$ denotes the Euclidean projection operator defined as $\mathcal{P}_X(z)\triangleq \text{argmin}_{x\in X}\|x-z\|_2$, and $\gamma_k>0$ denotes the \fy{stepsize, and $[m]\triangleq \{1,\ldots,m\}$}.
+Recently, under strong convexity and twice continuous \fy{differentiability}, and also, boundedness of the generated iterates, the standard IG method was proved to converge with the rate $\mathcal{O}(1/k)$ in the unconstrained case \cite{GurbuzbalanOzdaglarParrilo2019}.
 This {is an} improvement to the {previously} known rate of $\mathcal{O}(1/\sqrt{k})$ for the merely convex case.
-Accelerated variants of IG schemes with provable convergence speeds were {also developed}, including the incremental aggregated gradient method (IAG) \cite{BlattHeroGauchman2007,GurbuzbalanOzdaglarParrilo2017}, SAG \cite{RouxSchmidtBach2012}, and SAGA \cite{DefazioBachJulien2014}.
-While addressing the merely convex case, SAGA {using} averaging achieves a sublinear convergence rate, assuming strong convexity and smoothness, this is improved for non-averaging variants of SAGA and IAG to a linear rate.
-Table \ref{table:schemes_literature} presents a summary of the standard IG schemes in addressing unconstrained and constrained finite-sum problems.
-As evidenced, most of the past research efforts on the design and analysis of algorithms for distributed constrained optimization problems have focused on addressing easy-to-project sets or sets with {linear} functional inequalities.
+Accelerated variants of IG schemes with provable convergence speeds were {also developed}, including the incremental aggregated gradient method (IAG) \cite{BlattHeroGauchman2007,GurbuzbalanOzdaglarParrilo2017}, SAG \cite{RouxSchmidtBach2012}, and SAGA \cite{DefazioBachJulien2014}. \fy{Most of the past research efforts on the design and analysis of IG methods for constrained} optimization problems have focused on addressing easy-to-project sets or sets with {linear} functional inequalities.
 This has been done through employing duality theory, projection, or penalty methods (see \cite{ChangNedichScaglione2014,AybatHamedani2016,ScutariSun2019, NedichTatarenko2020}).
-Also, a celebrated variant of the dual based schemes is the alternating direction method of multipliers (ADMM) (e.g., see \cite{MakhdoumiOzdaglar2017,TangDaoutidis2019}).
+Also, a celebrated variant of the dual based schemes is the alternating direction method of multipliers (ADMM) (e.g., see \cite{MakhdoumiOzdaglar2017}).
 Other related papers that have utilized duality theory in distributed constrained regimes include \cite{Bertsekas2015,AybatHamedani2016, HamedaniAybat2019}.
-Despite the extensive work in the area of constrained optimization, no provably convergent iterative method exits in the literature that can be employed to solve distributed optimization problems with VI constraints.
-In fact, we are unaware of any IG methods with complexity guarantees that can be employed for addressing any of the three individual subclass problems (i), (ii), and (iii) mentioned earlier.